nalsakas/pe/README.md

 ; For 32-bit executable use PE32
 ; For 32-bit dll use DLL32
-; 64-bit PE and DLL's are not ready yet
+; PE64 and DLL64 aren''t ready yet
 PE32

 ; Data declarations